jimmmmmmmmmmmy/resume_automation/phase1.md

     *   **Test Case 1:** Copy-paste a job from LinkedIn.
 Verify data is extracted correctly.
 Save.
 Verify success message and database entry.
     *   **Test Case 2:** Paste the same job again.
 Verify the duplicate warning is shown and no new entry is created.

-By structuring your plan this way, you create a professional, actionable, and resilient roadmap for your project.
-It shows you've thought not just about the "happy path" but also about potential failures, code quality, and how to verify your own work.